Steve Wallace (racing driver): Super late model career

 After his NASCAR career ended, Wallace began racing super late model race cars.
 At a CARS Tour-sanctioned race at Fairgrounds Speedway in 2018, Wallace was parked early in the race for wrecking Mason Mingus and later fought with Mingus and his Wauters Motorsports team.
 After the fight, Wallace said that the incident was one worthy of the beginning of a war.

 Personal life

 Wallace is the youngest son of ESPN announcer and former NASCAR driver Rusty Wallace.
 He has been diagnosed with Tourette syndrome.

+In 2019, Wallace co-founded Southern Country Customs, a custom motorcycle fabrication company specializing in high-performance Harley-Davidson builds, alongside his father, Rusty.
+As of 2026 Wallace now serves as the main owner and continues to work on motorcycles.

 Motorsports career results

 NASCAR

 (key) (Bold - Pole position awarded by time.
 Italics - Pole position earned by points standings. * – Most laps led.)